carpentries-incubator/docker-introduction/_extras/e01-github-actions.md

 ~~~
 {: .output}

-To suppress the warning message we may add the following lines at the top of the README:
+To suppress the warning message we may add the following lines at the top of the `README.md` file:

 ~~~
 ---